a Good Territory from Above

 Robins migrate by day.
 As they fly over a neighborhood, they look and

-listen for signals that they are over a good territory.
-One thing they
+listen for clues that they are over a good territory.
+One thing robins

 notice is other robins singing.
 If they hear a robin song from above,

-they know there's a good territory down below, but it's already taken.
+they know a good territory lies below, but it's already taken.

-But if there is only one robin singing, there might still be some nice
+But if only one robin is singing, other nice

-spots available.
+spots might still be available.
 If they hear lots of trucks or bulldozers, or blue jays

-squawking or a hawk calling, they may decide the ground below is too dangerous
+squawking or a hawk calling, the robin may decide the ground below is too dangerous

 for a territory.

-else do they notice?
-Robins usually make their first nest of the season
+else do robins notice?
+They usually make their first nest of the season

 before trees completely leaf out.
-From the air, they probably look for
+From the air, a robin probably looks for

-evergreen trees or eaves on a house that might provide shelter.
+evergreen trees or overhangs on a house or garage that might provide shelter.
 A berry

 bush or crabapple tree with a few apples still on it might look pretty